Law enforcement in Singapore: Inland Revenue Authority of Singapore

 The Inland Revenue Authority of Singapore (IRAS) is a statutory board founded in 1992 and under the Ministry of Finance for the collection of taxation revenue.

 Under section 65F of the Income Tax Act, and section 83E of the Good and Services Tax Act, an officer of IRAS may make an arrest for offences under the same acts.
 Furthermore, under section 65H of the Income Tax Act, and section 83G of the Good and Services Tax Act, an officer of IRAS may also be armed.

 Land Transport Authority

 The Land Transport Authority (LTA) is a statutory board founded in 1995 and under the Ministry of Transport to execute transport policy.
 Under section 39 of the Land Transport Authority of Singapore Act, an officer of the LTA may exercise powers of a police officer in enforcing sections of the Road Traffic Act and also make an arrest for such offences.

 Ministry of Manpower

 The Ministry of Manpower (MOM) is a ministry established in 1998 to oversee labour policies.

-Under section 18 of the Employment Agencies Act and section 21 of the Employment of Foreign Manpower Act, inspectors of employment agenices and employment are permitted to make an arrest for offences against the same acts.
+Under section 18 of the Employment Agencies Act and section 21 of the Employment of Foreign Manpower Act, inspectors of employment agencies and employment are permitted to make an arrest for offences against the same acts.